roshitniraula/Kiosk_Kreators/README.md

 ## Project Overview

-Describe your project in a brief but comprehensive manner.
-Include the project's main goals, features, and technologies used.
-You can also provide some context about why the project is being developed and who the target audience is.

 ## Getting Started

-Provide instructions for setting up the project locally.
-This should include information about prerequisites and installation steps.

 ### Prerequisites

-List any software, tools, libraries, or frameworks that need to be installed before setting up the project.
-Include versions if applicable.

 ## Usage

-Explain how to use your project once it's set up.
-Provide examples or guidelines that will help users and contributors understand the main functionalities.

 ## Contributing

-We welcome contributions from the community!
-Whether it's bug fixes, feature additions, or improvements to documentation, your contributions are valuable.

 ### Code Style

-Mention any coding conventions or guidelines contributors should follow.
-This could include details about indentation, naming conventions, comments, etc.

 ### Submitting a Pull Request